Metrics: defining and joining tables¶

 semantic_models:block per source table — the base table plus each joined table. - Adds the FK column to the base table's

 entities:block as atype: foreignentry, matching the joined table'stype: primaryentity by name.
-MetricFlow uses this entity-name match to wire the join at compile time. - Compiles the spec via MetricFlow, persists a
+MetricFlow uses this entity-name match to wire the join at compile time. - Compiles the spec via MetricFlow against the per-ref

-If MetricFlow rejects the spec — for example, because a contributing contract is missing — the save fails with a precise pointer at the unsatisfied reference.
-You can adjust contracts and re-save without losing your other inputs.
+If MetricFlow rejects the spec — for example, because a ref(...) does not bind to a real Unity Catalog table — the save fails with a precise pointer at the unsatisfied reference.
+Contract linkage now happens out-of-band via Data Products (see § How contract linkage works for joined tables).

 Limitations¶